 Here’s the recipe for Spanish Inspired Funeral Potatoes with Chorizo and Smoked Paprika.
 If you try this recipe I hope you’ll come back to leave a rating and a comment.
 I’d love to know what you think!Print

-Spanish Inspired Funeral Potatoes with Chorizo and Smoked Paprika
+Spanish Style Funeral Potatoes with Chorizo and Smoked Paprika

 - Prep Time: 30 mins

 - Cook Time: 1 hour 15 mins

 - Total Time: 1 hour 45 mins

 - 1 tablespoon garlic, finely chopped (3 cloves)